jezzsantos/saastack/docs/design-principles/0020-api-framework.md

 ### Credits

+* The implementation of the [REPR design pattern](https://deviq.com/design-patterns/repr-design-pattern) used here was heavily influenced by the REPR design in [ServiceStack](http://www.servicestack.net), due its declarative and explicit nature, the benefits of typed clients, and its testability aspects.
-Some of the implementation patterns (that used MediatR) were inspired by content and recommendations created by [Nick Chapsas](https://www.youtube.com/@nickchapsas)
+* Some of the implementation patterns (based on MediatR) were inspired by content created by [Nick Chapsas](https://www.youtube.com/@nickchapsas)